soitun/grapefruit/readme.markdown

     $cms['site'] = "NAME OF SITE BEING ANALYZED"; // I use "dkuntz2.com"
     ?>

-If you do that, you should have a copy of CleanerGrape up and running.
+If you do that, you should have a copy of Grapefruit up and running.
 If the layout looks a little broken, you probably need to change the order of your extensions (see below).
 If, even after changing the order you still have errors, email me, grape@dkuntz2.com

-### Extensions

-You Need To Install Extensions In This Order

-1. UserSpy
-2. GrapePages
-3. GrapeReferrers
-4. GrapeOS

-If you don't install them in that order, you can uninstall/reinstall (which takes a lot of time) or change the order in `extensions/extensions.php` to match that.

-__CityFinder__

-If you want to use CityFinder with Grapefruit, you need to put it between UserSpy and GrapePages, or you need to manually edit it yourself to make it fit properly.

 ## Additional Notes

 * Grapefruit is licensed under the GPL like Grape itself.
 * Grapefruit is under development right now, and may eventually move to being it's own program and not just a look and feel change to Grape.
-* If you're looking for information on what's coming up, check the todo list (`todo.markdown`).
+* If you're looking for information on what's coming up, check the (todo list)[todo.markdown].
 * If you have any questions on how or why I did certain things, feel free to email me grape@dkuntz2.com